DSL

 03 — DSL

 Runs are Effect-TS programs.
-The DSL is a small surface — defineRun, step, and six capability namespaces (sandbox, browser, cache, artifact, io, config) — wired together by Effect Layers so the same run code executes against the live CF stack, against wrangler dev locally, and against in-memory test fakes.
+The DSL is a small surface — defineRun, step, and the run-author capability namespaces (sandbox, browser, cache, artifact, io, config, github, cloudflare, oidc, modelGateway, email, childRuns) — wired together by Effect Layers so the same run code executes against the live CF stack, against wrangler dev locally, and against in-memory test fakes. github ships a narrow partially-live surface (see § github); cloudflare is a read-only window into the account’s Pages deployments (see § cloudflare); the dispatcher’s check-run callback rides on a runtime-only checks service that run bodies never see directly.

 The layering: capabilities, primitives, recipes